Legrandgroup/libezsp/README.md

 We then library is run, it will first try to communicate with the dongle over the serial link provided above.

-Once this is done, and when launched for the first time, the library will instruct the dongle to first create a Zigbee network.
+Once this is done, and when launched for the first time, the library will instruct the dongle to first create a network on the specified channel.
-Each time the sample binary process is subsequently run, it will open its network for any device to join for a limited period of time.
-You can thus enter a sensor in the network at this moment by pressing the button on the sensor device.
+Each time the sample binary process is subsequently run, it will listen to sensor reports on that channel.

-Once the network is created, the sample application provided will then automatically discover sensors and bind to temperature and humidity, then it will configure reporting to be sent to the dongle by the sensor (each time this configuration will be redone).

-Finally, when the sensor sends periodically updated values of temperature/humidty, the dongle will receive these, the library will handle this incoming traffic and values will displayed in real time on the output stream of the sample process.
+When the sensor sends periodically updated values of temperature/humidty via Green Power radio frames, the dongle will receive these, the library will handle this incoming traffic and values will displayed in real time on the output stream of the sample binary.

-In order to force the sensor to send a report, you can also press 4 times on the button.
+In order to force the sensor to send a report, you can also press on the button.

 ## For developpers